idaholab/moose/modules/optimization/doc/content/source/executioners/TransientAndAdjoint.md

 !equation
 \vec{r}\in \Omega, \quad t\in [0, t_N],

 where $c$ is a nonlinear coefficient on the time derivative, $R^{\mathrm{ss}}$ is the parts of the PDE that do not contain a time-derivative, and $q$ is some time-space-dependent source.
+The first step in formulating an adjoint for this system is to linearize it around $u(t)$.
-This can be given in operator notation as:
+Generally, this can be given in operator notation as:

 !equation
 \mathbf{M}(\mathbf{u}(t))\dot{\mathbf{u}}(t) + \mathbf{K}(\mathbf{u}(t))\mathbf{u}(t) = \mathbf{q}(t).